Cookie Recipes

 When creaming butter and sugar for cookies, always use COOL room temperature butter that’s about 67°F. If your butter is too warm and greasy, you’ll end up with flat, puddle cookies.

-Also, be sure to use unsalted butter so you’re in control of the amount of salt in your cookies.
+Also, always use unsalted butter in baking so you’re in control of the amount of salt.

 How to shape perfect balls of cookie dough